terascope/standard-assets/docs/operations/routed_sender.md

 ## APIS
 We provide a few different apis to work the the routed_sender, the elasticsearch_sender_api from [elasticsearch-assets](https://github.com/terascope/elasticsearch-assets), [s3_sender_api and file_sender_api](https://github.com/terascope/file-assets) from file-assets and kafka_sender_api from [kafka-assets](https://github.com/terascope/kafka-assets).

-However you are not limited to these apis alone, you can make your own.
-This api needs to inherit from [APIFactory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory) from job-components, and provide a sender that implements a [RouteSenderAPI](https://terascope.github.io/teraslice/docs/packages/job-components/api/interfaces/routesenderapi) from job-components.
+However, you can make your own api processors.
+The api needs to inherit from [APIFactory](https://terascope.github.io/teraslice/docs/packages/job-components/api/classes/apifactory), and provide a sender that implements a [RouteSenderAPI](https://terascope.github.io/teraslice/docs/packages/job-components/api/interfaces/routesenderapi).

 Here is an example of the APIFactory for a File Sender